-- The mill tip is enclosed by the existing built infrastructure to the north and west and mature hedgerows to the east and south.
-It is screened from the surrounding area and views from the PDNP by vegetation, existing built development and localised changes in topography.
-This part of the site is identified as suitable for development in landscape terms subject to the creation of an appropriate landscape framework which would include retention of the existing boundary vegetation. - The brake testing facility is separated from the existing development by vegetation, and extends approximately 330m east of the existing site to the Chapel Milton Conservation Area and the railway viaduct (designated as a Listed Building and Archaeological Site).
+• The brake testing facility is separated from the existing development by vegetation, and extends approximately 330m east of the existing site to the Chapel Milton Conservation Area and the railway viaduct (designated as a Listed Building and Archaeological Site).
 The track is only partially screened by adjacent vegetation and further development could potentially be visible from the surrounding area and the PDNP.
 In addition such development would adversely affect the openness of the Green Belt, would not safeguard the countryside from encroachment and could lead to coalescence of Bridgeholm Green with Chapel Milton.
-This part of the site is not suitable for development in landscape terms.
+Development of this part of the site would constitute inappropriate development within the Green Belt and this part of the site is not suitable for development in landscape terms.